Kossit73/Microbrewery/README.md

 ## Valuation Toolkit

 This repository now includes the `finmodel` package that implements a modular valuation toolkit (DCF/rNPV, scenarios, forecasts, Monte Carlo, and ML multiples).
 See `docs/ARCHITECTURE.md` for class-level details.

+## Making the brewery model more detailed

+For a prioritized checklist of granular features to add (e.g., seasonality, SKU-level BOMs, payroll plans, covenants, and sensitivity dashboards), see `docs/MODEL_ENHANCEMENTS.md`.